maxhbr/LDBcollector/md/Mup.md

                         "Mup"
                     ],
                     "__impliedId": "Mup",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this is a BSD derived Free license, but clause 3 makes it GPL-\nincompatible, due to the need to include the reasons for the changes.
+                                "Per Fedora, this is a BSD derived Free license, but clause 3 makes it GPL-\nincompatible, due to the need to include the reasons for the changes.
 A\ncopy of this license was taken from http://www.arkkra.com/doc/license.html\non 2013-02-15.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [